Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Review of Basic Notions for Samples of Random Objects

 As already noted, the sample version of $\Var_{\O}(X)$ in the special case $\O=\mathbb{R}$ becomes $\hat\sigma^2=\frac{1}{2n(n-1)} \sum_{i,j=1}^n (X_i-X_j)^2$.
-An advantage of metric variance/covariance is that these measures are always well defined and do not rely on the arduous task of obtaining the \F mean in a first step.
-We also note that the \F variance is not well defined when the \F mean is not unique.
-If $(\O,d)$ is such that $d^2$ is a kernel of negative type \cp{scho:38}, which is the case for most spaces $(\Om,d)$ that are of statistical interest, then metric correlation has the property that $-1 \leq \RR(X,Y) \leq 1$ \cp{mull:20:2}.
+An advantage of metric variance/covariance is that these measures do not rely on the potentially arduous task of obtaining the \F mean in a first step.
+If $(\O,d)$ is such that $K(x,y)=d^2(x,y)$ is a kernel of negative type \cp{kleb:05}, i.e., for all $n\ne 1$, $x_1,\dots,x_n\in\Om$, and $a_1,\dots,a_n\in\real$ with $\sum_{i=1}^{n} a_i = 0$ one has $\sum_{i=1}^{n}\sum_{j=1}^{n} a_i a_j K(x_i,x_j) \le 0$, results of \cite{scho:37,scho:38} imply that metric correlation has the desirable property that $-1 \leq \RR(X,Y) \leq 1$.
+The main distinction between metric correlation and distance correlation, another measure of dependence between paired metric space data \citep{lyon:13,szek:17}, is that the latter is tailored to measure probabilistic independence rather than to quantify the strength of ‘positive’ or ‘negative’ association, which is the target of metric correlation.
 The notion of metric covariance is based on pairwise distances between the random objects in a sample for the empirical version and on expected pairwise distances according to the probability measure $P$ in the population version.
 This motivated us to consider these distances as a basic characteristic of the distributional properties of random objects that are otherwise hard to assess.
-To quantify this notion, for any given $\om \in \Om$ the distances to the random object are then of interest.
-They are captured by the distribution of the distances between the fixed element $\om$ and any random element taking values in $\Om$, which we refer to as distance profiles.
+To quantify this notion, for any fixed $\om \in \Om$ the distances to the random objects as determined by the underlying measure $P$ are then of interest.
+They are captured by the distribution of the distances between $\om$ and any random element taking values in $\Om$, which then leads to distance profiles indexed by $\om$.
 In the following sections, we explore the properties of distance profiles and how optimal transports between the corresponding distributions can be utilized to obtain transport ranks, transport quantiles and inference to compare populations of random objects.